ghsioux/ghsioux.github.io/_posts/2025-07-06-copilot-cost-centers-and-budgets.md

 > 💡 **Pro tip:** In Copilot-only enterprise accounts (without GitHub Enterprise), there are no organizations—only direct user assignments work.
 Plan your cost center strategy accordingly.

+> 🔍 **Bonus:** I've created a [gist](https://gist.github.com/ghsioux/your-gist-id) that helps you determine which cost center a user belongs to and identify potential assignment conflicts across your enterprise.

 ### Creating Cost Centers